Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: Computational Quantum Simulations

 The calculation of the change in the free energy of the system is based on system properties including the von Neumann entropy, calculated entirely from the RDM of the system $\rho_S$:

 (Here \textit{sys} refers to the generic system as in Eq. \ref{greatresult} , and S refers to the model system as in Eq. \ref{SEmodel}.)
-We use the temperature $T = 230.41$ from the analytic degeneracy formula in Ref. \cite{polyadbath}.
+It is important to note that the free energy change in Eq. \ref{freeenergy} is not a simple sum of changes in system and environment von Neumann entropies, since generally $\Delta S^{vN}_{env} \neq -Q/T = -\Delta U_S/T$ according to the Schmidt decomposition \cite{nielsenchuang}.
+We use the temperature $T = 230.41$ K from the analytic degeneracy formula in Ref. \cite{polyadbath}.
 Another possibility would be to use the temperature obtained from fitting the reduced system density to a Boltzmann distribution, a procedure we compared to $T$ in Ref. \cite{polyadbath}.
-This gave a fluctuating $T_{fit} $ in reasonably good agreement with $T = 230.41$, but using $T_{fit}$ here in the present application gives decidedly inferior results (which we do not report here) to the analytic {$T = 230.41$.
+This gave a fluctuating $T_{fit} $ in reasonably good agreement with $T = 230.41$ K, but using $T_{fit}$ here in the present application gives decidedly inferior results (which we do not report here) to the analytic {$T = 230.41$ K.